jcoo092/jcoo092.github.io/content/cv/index.md

 This page serves as a space-unbounded reference for details potentially relevant to someone considering recruiting me for a job.
 This is intended to be a somewhat-complete listing of everything that someone could be interested in, going beyond what I would normally submit as my CV to any normal job application.
 There will be, of course, things that I don't post here (e.g. the job as a kitchen hand I had back when I was in high school) because I don't think they could possibly be relevant to anybody anymore, and some things I just forget to mention.
 Plus, I don't want to doxx myself completely.

 The below sections are ordered **alphabetically**, since different parts will be more or less relevant to different people.
+Subsections may be ordered alphabetically, or with another system where appropriate.
+For example, my formal education and work experience are listed in reverse chronological order.

 ## Education